 - Cornstarch: Used to thicken the filling.
-Stir all of the fillling ingredients together and then use a slotted spoon to add it into the pie crust.
+Stir all of the filling ingredients together and then use a slotted spoon to add it to the pie crust.
 Leave out any excess liquid that remains in the bowl.

 - Butter: Cut into even-sized pieces, to dot the top of the filling.

 Learning how to lattice pie crust can take a bit of practice, for me it took a lot, but I got there!
 This is a method that I learned not too long ago and it has made things a little easier for me, here’s what you do: